 After a COVID-induced hiatus in 2020, the Family Day was back bigger and better than ever.
-The unique event provides hundreds of children with the chance to meet police officers, firefighters and ambulance officers during the school holiday periods, as well as getting up close to see the trucks, equipment, ambulances as well as meet the people who keep the community safe.
+The unique event provides hundreds of children with the chance to meet police officers, firefighters and ambulance officers during the school holiday periods, as well as getting up close to see the trucks, equipment, and ambulances.

 A team of Arc volunteers were on hand to meet and assist young visitors to Arc Station.
 Visitors to the Station participated in the fun and interactive Track Splat Roadshow, featuring the Track Splat video game

 with characters including Arc Infrastructure’s friendly mascot Jack, activities and giveaways for the kids.

 The event was formally opened by Police Minister Michelle Roberts MLA, WA Police Commissioner Chris Dawson and Road Safety Commissioner Adrian Warner.

 Constable Care Foundation CEO David Gribble took the opportunity announce the WA icon’s rebrand to ‘Constable Care Foundation’